GENERATION 3

 Biography

-Holms kyrka KARL PETERSON was born at the Fagerlid homestead in Markustorp, Holm, Sweden, on Feb.
+KARL PETERSON was born at the Fagerlid homestead in Markustorp, Holm, Dalsland, Sweden, on Feb.
 1, 1876.
-KARL was baptized at the nearby Holms kyrka (photo right), which is just north of Mellerud and only about a kilometer from the homestead.
-His parents moved to Backen, Skållerud, in 1883.
-He came to this country from Kasan, Skållerud, on Apr.
-1, 1892, seeking better opportunities.
-It was probably at this time that he began using CHARLES as his first name.
+He was baptized at the nearby Holm kyrka (photo right), which is just north of Mellerud and only about a kilometer from the homestead.
+His parents moved to Kasen, Skållerud, in 1883, and KARL left from there on Apr.
+1, 1892, hoping for better opportunities in America.

 KARL sailed from Göteborg, April 15, 1892, on the Ariosto.
 This ship was built in 1889, and at the time it was launched, in 1890, was the largest North Sea passenger ship.
 It was 300 feet in length and had two masts and a single funnel (smokestack).
 This ship brought KARL to Hull, England.
 From there, he probably took a train to Liverpool, and then sailed on another ship to Ellis Island.
-The trip would have taken two or three months in total.
+The trip would have taken several weeks in total.
 The one-way fare was the equivalent of a year's income.
+It was probably at this time that he began using CHARLES as his first name.

 In Sweden, CHARLES had little formal education, as the boys spent much of their time farming.
 The girls received more education because schooling did not interfere as much with their duties.
 This lack of education hampered CHARLES in acquiring a good job at first, but he was very talented and would later, in Detroit, find better work.